Series EE Savings Bonds

 |Denominations:||Electronic bonds via TreasuryDirect: purchase to the penny for $25 or more|

 Rates & Terms

-- Series EE Bonds issue dated May 2005 and after will earn a fixed rate of interest.
+- Series EE bonds issued May 2005 and after earn a fixed rate of interest.

-- They are an accrual-type security, which means interest is added to the bond monthly and paid when you cash in the bond.
+- Interest is added to an EE bond monthly and paid when you cash the bond.